89luca89/distrobox/docs/compatibility.md

 `/etc/rc.local` may be missing in your system.

-If your system is uses `systemd`, here is how you can create and activate a systemd Service unit with the same functionality.
+If your system uses `systemd`, here is how you can create and activate a systemd Service unit with the same functionality.

 ##### Create the Service unit file